 Getting rid of ads

 There are ways to block the ads, but they're unfortunately not simple settings you can set on TVs themselves.
 You have to block them network-wide using more advanced methods such as a custom router firmware and 3rd party ad-blocking DNS servers.
 These aren't really accessible to most users.
+Some of the TVs, including Samsung ones, allow you to apply this DNS server from within the TV itself.
 For more advanced readers that do want to learn about these solutions, here are some methods that can provide ad-blocking over your entire network:

 Opt-out of personalized advertising